mskinks/turbo/HOWTO.md

 ## Requirements

 Turbo uses a lot of the newest Web technology to make all of this work.
 That means you'll need a reasonably modern browser to use it.
-IE10 or newer, Firefox or Google Chrome should work.
-Apple has not been good about keeping up lately, so Safari might or might not work.
-If you're having problems with Safari, you're on your own!
+Firefox or Chrome work best, since they are usually the most up-to-date.
+On Safari and Internet Explorer (10 or newer), chatting should work fine, but log management may be buggy.

-Other than a recent browser, you don't need anything!
+Other than a recent non-buggy browser, you don't need anything!
+If you don't have one of those, please use the (slower) official F-List web chat slient instead.
+Turbo is built for speed, and trying to support old browsers slows it down.

 ## The Action Pad